TomasHubelbauer/modern-office-git-diff/README.md

 **Features:**

+- Every Office file (DOCX, XLSX, PPTS) has complementary `.git` directory with XML and TXT files for diffing
 - Formatting XML files for nicer diffing
 - Generating TXT files from just text nodes for lossy text-only diffing
 - Ability to run as a Git hook for worry free tracking